wazo-platform/wazo-doc/source/administration/callerid.rst

   * If the `Outgoing Caller ID` is Default, use the outgoing call's CallerID
   * If the `Outgoing Caller ID` is Anonymous, remove the CallerID
   * If the `Outgoing Caller ID` is set, use it

+Once the call is sent into the trunk, the operator may still override the CallerID before routing the call to the destination.
+Each operator has its own rules about CallerID: some will always rewrite the CallerID that is attached to the trunk, others will leave the CallerID untouched, some operators will only rewrite the CallerID if you use an unauthorized CallerID, etc.

 CallerID for incoming calls (from a trunk)